Limit distributions for large P\'{o}lya urns: Introduction

-$\xi$ and $W^{DT}$ being independent.
-Since $\xi^{\sigma}$ is invertible, the attention is focused on the determination of $W^{CT}$'s distribution.
+$\xi$ and $W^{\mathit{DT}}$ being independent.
+Since $\xi^{\sigma}$ is invertible,\footnote{A probability distribution $A$ is called \emph{invertible} when, for any probability distributions $A$ and $B$, the equation $AX=B$ admits a unique solution $X$ independent of $A$, see, for instance, Chaumont and Yor \cite{ChaumontYor}.
+The invertibility of any power of a Gamma distribution can be shown by elementary considerations on Fourier transforms.} the attention is focused on the determination of the distribution of $W^{\mathit{CT}}$.

-Because of the nonnegativeness of $R$'s entries, $(U^{CT}(t))_{t\geq 0}$ is a two-type branching process, concretized as a random tree: the branching property gives rise to dislocation equations on $U^{CT}(t)$.
-If one denotes by $\rond F$ (\emph{resp.} $\rond G$) the characteristic function of $W^{CT}$ starting from one red ball and no black ball (\emph{resp.} no red ball, one black ball), the independence of the subtrees in the branching process implies that the characteristic function of \emph{any} $W^{CT}$ starting from $\alpha$ red balls and $\beta$ black balls is the product $\rond F^{\alpha}\rond G^{\beta}$.
-Furthermore, the dislocation equations on $U^{CT}(t)$ lead to the following differential system
+Because of the nonnegativity of $R$ entries, $(U^{\mathit{CT}}(t))_{t\geq0}$ is a two-type branching process, visualized as a random tree: the branching property gives rise to dislocation equations on $U^{\mathit{CT}}(t)$.
+If one denotes by $\mathcal{F}$ ({resp.}, $\mathcal{G}$) the characteristic function of $W^{\mathit{CT}}$ starting from one red ball and no black ball ({resp.}, no red ball, one black ball), the independence of the subtrees in the branching process implies that the characteristic function of \emph{any} $W^{\mathit{CT}}$ starting from $\alpha$ red balls and $\beta$ black balls is the product $\mathcal{F}^{\alpha}\mathcal{G}^{\beta}$.
+Furthermore, the dislocation equations on $U^{\mathit{CT}}(t)$ lead to the following differential system

-with some boundary conditions.
-Notice that the corresponding exponential moments generating series (Laplace series) are also solutions of (\ref{premiersystemeFourier}), but their radius of convergence is equal to 0.
+together with suitable boundary conditions.
+Notice that the corresponding exponential moment generating series (Laplace series) are also solutions of (\ref{premiersystemeFourier}), but their radius of convergence is equal to 0.
 This is detailed in Section \ref{serieLaplace}.

-The resolution of System (\ref{premiersystemeFourier}) is achieved in Section \ref{resolution}, where it is shown that $\rond F$ and $\rond G$ are explicit in terms of inverse functions of Abelian integrals on the Fermat curve of degree $m$: for any complex $z$ in a suitable open subset of $\C$, let
+The solution of system (\ref{premiersystemeFourier}) is obtained in Section \ref{resolution}, where it is shown that $\mathcal{F}$ and $\mathcal{G}$ can be made explicit in terms of inverse functions of Abelian integrals over the Fermat curve of degree $m$.
+Indeed, for any complex $z$ in a suitable open subset of $\mathbb{C}$, let